Friendly wellbeing calls for your parent.

 Phone calls only?
 What about video calls?

 Phone calls are the default because they are the easiest and least demanding option for most older parents.
-If video would genuinely help, we can consider that too.
+It allows them to relax and be themselves.

 What if my parent does not answer?